Managing Gas During Pregnancy

 Gas-X, Mylanta, Tums, and other antacids or medicines containing simethicone are pregnancy safe and can be very helpful for reducing gas pain.
 Some other pregnancy safe options are:

-- Peppermint tea: A natural remedy for relieving an upset stomach (Try The Good Morning Tea for digestive relief).
+- Peppermint tea: A natural remedy for relieving an upset stomach (Try Nausea Relief Tea for digestive relief).

 - Water: Staying hydrated can aid in digestion and decrease constipation, gas, and bloating.
 Try carrying a water bottle with you throughout the day to help increase your water intake!

-- Fiber: Safe and effective, fiber is known as the magic pregnancy supplement (learn more here).
+- Psyllium fiber: Safe and effective, fiber is known as the magic pregnancy supplement.